 *Side note: If you have a 4th grader, you and your family can get into Steamtown and our other national parks for FREE with the Every Kid in a Park Pass which you can sign up for here.

-Also, if you’re tummies are rumbling after your time at the museum, consider meandering over the passenger bridge that connects the museum to the Marketplace at Steamtown.
+Also, if your tummies are rumbling after your time at the museum, consider meandering over the passenger bridge that connects the museum to the Marketplace at Steamtown to grab a bite to eat.
 The bridge also gives a very nice view of the railcar graveyard adjacent to the park.

 Subscribe to Our Email!